Elie Martel

+Background

-Martel was born in Capreol, Ontario, into a French speaking family and was educated at an English-speaking boarding school that forced him to stop speaking his family's native language.
+Martel was born in Capreol, Ontario, into a French-speaking family and was educated at an English-speaking boarding school that forced him to stop speaking his family's native language.
 He quit school three times to work on the railroad, and at Inco.
 He finally completed secondary school and then went to Laurentian University to major in history.
 After university, he went to North Bay Teacher's College.
 He worked as a teacher and high school principal in the Sudbury area before entering politics.

 His wife Gaye is the daughter of Norman Fawcett, who was Nickel Belt's federal Member of Parliament from 1965 to 1968.